pixellini/go-audiobook/pkg/coqui/README.md

 ### Prerequisites

-go-coqui requires [Coqui TTS](https://github.com/coqui-ai/TTS) (Python) to be installed and available in your PATH.
+go-coqui requires [Coqui TTS](https://github.com/coqui-ai/TTS) to be installed and available in your PATH.

 #### Install Coqui TTS